Have some questions? They might be answered here.

 Please remember that the communication between a counselor and client is confidential.
 We cannot and do not discuss the details of a student's situation or even the fact that counseling is being received without the student's written consent.

-Faculty and staff are encouraged to phone ahead and alert the Counseling Staff in the event of a student emergency.
+Faculty and staff are encouraged to phone ahead and alert the CAPS Staff in the event of a student emergency.